 As with all NGOs, transparency and revenue circulation is always a legitimate concern for supporters.
 According to Johns Hopkins University, if all NGOs formed a country, it would have the 5th largest economy in the world (Non-profit Action).
 With reports of corruption circulating in the NGO world, it is no wonder why skepticism would cause hesitation in donors.

 While water isn't the most popular topic among humanitarians and NGOs, it is undoubtedly an increasing, distressing concern.
 According to the CDC, 780 million people worldwide do not have access to a clean water source, and an estimated 2.5 billion do not have access to improved sanitation.
-These stats gravely contribute to 3.4 million people who die each year from waterborne diseases, which is one of the leading causes of death worldwide, as reported by the World Health Organization (Oosterveen).
+These stats gravely contribute to 3.4 million people dying each year from waterborne diseases, one of the leading causes of death worldwide, as reported by the World Health Organization (Oosterveen).

 Charity:Water